krakend/krakend-documentation/extending/the-big-picture.md

 The rest of the packages of the framework contain some helpers and adapters for additional tasks, like encoding, logging or service discovery.

-Additionally, the KrakenD-CE bundles a lot of middleware and components that are in its own scope and package.
+Additionally, the KrakenD-CE bundles a lot of middleware and components that are in its scope and package.
 These packages and others are listed in our [KrakenD Contrib](https://github.com/devopsfaith/krakend-contrib) repository.

 ## The `config` package